krokicki/makerdev/README.md

 # [MakerDev](http://makerdev.com)

-Here you will find 3d models (STL, OpenSCAD) for 3d printing, circuit board schematics (EAGLE), and code.
+Here you will find 3d models (STL, OpenSCAD) for 3d printing, circuit board schematics (EAGLE), and code for various maker projects.
 These resources are made available by [makerdev.com](http://makerdev.com).

 ## Copyright and License